Kundan: Process

 Kundan jewellery is created by setting carefully shaped, uncut diamonds and polished multicoloured gemstones into an exquisitely designed pure gold or faux metal base.
 The elaborate process begins with the skeletal framework called Ghaat.
 Thereafter, the Paadh procedure takes place, during which wax is poured onto the framework and moulded according to the design.
 Following this is the Khudai process, when the stones or uncut gems are fit into the framework.
 Meenakari then involves enameling to define the design details.
 Next, the Pakai process involves gold foils that hold the gems onto the framework; these are cold soldered using burnishing techniques.
 Finally, the gems are polished using the Chillai process.

-Types of Kundan Jadau Jewellery

-Kundan Jadau jewellery is a traditional form of Indian jewellery that involves setting precious stones or gems into gold, silver or other metals.
-Here are some types of Kundan Jadau jewellery: